List of presidents of Tennessee State University: Andrew P. Torrence (1968-1974)

-In 1968, Andrew Torrence, also an alumnus, was named the university's third president.
+In 1968, Andrew P. Torrence, also an alumnus, was named the university's third president.
 Throughout his relatively brief tenure, the university strengthened its focus on academics and introduced a broader array of offerings.
 During this time the university, through a bill passed by the state legislature, formally dropped "Agricultural and Industrial" from its name and became Tennessee State University.
 Still, one of the most significant events of the Torrence presidency would not be fully resolved or have its impact felt for decades to come.
 It was in 1968 that a TSU faculty member named Rita Sanders filed a lawsuit alleging a dual system of higher education in Tennessee based on race.
 An agreement in that case, which over the years evolved into Geier v.
 Tennessee, would not be reached until 2001.

 Frederick S. Humphries (1975-1985)

-When Frederick Humphries became TSU's president in 1975, Nashville still was home to two public, four-year universities.
+When Frederick S. Humphries became TSU's president in 1975, Nashville still was home to two public, four-year universities.
 In 1979, the University of Tennessee at Nashville was merged into Tennessee State University, and UTN's site became TSU's downtown campus.
 Humphries was the first TSU president to face the challenge of maintaining the balance between TSU's role as one of America's preeminent historically black universities and as an emerging comprehensive, national university.

 Otis Floyd (interim 1986-1987, 1987-1990)

-TSU's fifth president, Otis Floyd, assumed his post in 1987 following a year as interim president.
+TSU's fifth president, Otis L. Floyd, assumed his post in 1987 following a year as interim president.
 He was appointed chancellor of the Tennessee Board of Regents in 1990.
 Floyd kept TSU moving forward in both capacities, initiating efforts that resulted in the university receiving an unprecedented $112 million from the state general assembly for capital improvements.